Kneelhere/kaminari_for_scrubs/README.md

 2.The per scope
 <pre>User.page(7).per(50)</pre>
 Grabs the 6th page of users while populating 50 users on that page.
-Without <pre>per</pre> it defaults to 25.
+Without per it defaults to 25.

 3.The padding scope
 Sometimes you're going to need to pad a number of records that is not a multiple of the page size.
 <pre>User.page(7).per(50).padding(3)</pre>

-Notes:
+Notes&tips:
 per is a method defined on the page scope, while padding is a method defined on the per scope.
+You can edit the paginator through config/locales/en.yml
+<pre> en:
+  hello: "Hello world"
+  views:
+    pagination:
+      previous: "&lt; Previous"
+      next: "Next &gt;"
+      truncate: "..." </pre>
+You can also go to kaminari_themes in github to find other ways to customize them.